dcslagel/las-util-c/README.md

 BUGS
 ----

-- Functionality is severely limited to reading the fields from a LAS file containing only one meta data line.
+- Functionality is limited to reading the fields from a LAS file containing only the v2.0 type sections.
 Additional functionality will be added in future iterations.

 - Report bugs by creating an issue at:
   - https://github.com/dcslagel/las-header-parser-c/issues